mfkimbell/aws-and-other-cloud-notes/README.md

 Security Assertion Markup Language (SAML) is an open standard for exchanging authentication and authorization data between parties, particularly between an identity provider and a service provider.
 Think Single Sign On (SSO).
 * The AWS Serverless Application Model (SAM) CLI is an open-source CLI tool that helps you develop serverless applications containing Lambda functions, Step Functions, API Gateway, EventBridge, SQS, SNS and more.
 * AWS SAM templates provide a short-hand syntax, optimized for defining ```Infrastructure as Code (IaC)``` for serverless applications.
+* Remember, this gets converted to Cloudformation YAML, but it has more brevity
+* Another difference to cloudformation is that it can be tested locally.

 ## Terraform
 <img width="790" alt="Screenshot 2024-05-21 at 1 40 00 PM" src="https://github.com/mfkimbell/aws-and-other-cloud-notes/assets/107063397/8dca071c-9b65-4ac4-af82-020cfece6848">